• Skip to main content

 But there is a time each year when every spare bit of space is taken – the Thaipusam Festival.

-The annual festival has been held here at Batu Caves since 1892, just two years after the first temple was founded, and takes place around January of February.
+The annual Thaipusam Festival has been held here at Batu Caves since 1892, just two years after the first temple was founded, and takes place around January or February.
 It can have hundreds of thousands of worshippers taking part – and tens of thousands watching.

 Batu Caves, Kuala Lumpur, Malaysia